- Completed online application.

 - Official bank statement or bank letter documenting funding for the first year, or the duration of the program if less than a year.
 This document should be on official paper or letterhead with an original signature and/or bank seal and be less than one year old.
 Please contact the Office of Global Education to determine the level of funding that must be documented.

-- Applicants who have attended a secondary school where English is the primary language of instruction or who have received a bachelor's or master's degree from a U.S. based institution, are exempt from the TOEFL/IELTS requirement.
+- Students who have received a diploma or certificate from a secondary/high school where English is the primary language of instruction or who have received a bachelor's or master's degree from a U.S. based institution.

-- Applicants who can demonstrate a minimum of five years of successful work experience within the United States may be exempt from providing an English language proficiency test score.
+- Applicants who can demonstrate a minimum of five years of successful work experience within the United States may be exempt.

 - Official transcripts of all undergraduate and graduate coursework.